DoctorKhan/quantum-resonance-ledger/docs/yellowpaper.md

 ### **Quantum Resonance Ledger (QRL): Physics-Inspired Dynamics for Specialized Networks**

-This whitepaper introduces **QRL**, a blockchain framework designed for **high performance and adaptability** by embedding specific functionalities directly into the core protocol and governing their dynamics using principles from physics.
+This whitepaper introduces **QRL**, a blockchain framework designed for **high performance and adaptability** by embedding specific functionalities directly into the core protocol layer and governing their dynamics using principles from physics.
 QRL moves beyond the limitations of general-purpose chains by focusing on a curated set of native applications and leveraging:

 -   **Relativity-Inspired Design:** Relaxing strict transaction ordering based on physical limits of simultaneity, enabling parallelism (Section 3.1).
 -   **Probabilistic Quantity Conservation:** Focusing on probabilistically ensuring network-wide quantity balance rather than ordering every transaction (Section 3.1).